rng-guy/NFSMWBartender/APPENDIX.md

 # 1 - What is there to know about Bartender's file parsing?

-Some **parameter groups** (indicated by `[GroupName]`) in Bartender's configuration files allow you to define a `default` value.
-For each parameter group, a comment in the relevant file states whether the group allows this.
-Bartender parses groups that allow `default` values in three steps:
-1. If you omitted it, the `default` value is set to the game's vanilla (i.e. unmodded) value.
-2. All free-roam Heat levels (format: `heatXY`) you omitted are set to the `default` value.
-3. All race Heat levels (format: `raceXY`) you omitted are set to their free-roam values.
+Bartender parses its configuration (.ini) files in **parameter groups**, indicated by `[GroupName]`.
+These groups each contain related parameters and give a logical structure in the configuration files.
+Each group allows you to provide values, either in relation to Heat levels or vehicles.

 &nbsp;